- Sign up for a Duo account

 Log in to your WordPress blog as an administrator.
 Navigate to Plugins → Add New in the left navigation bar.
 Then search for “Duo Security” and click Install Now for the Duo Two-Factor Authentication plugin.

-Then click Activate Plugin to activate the plugin:
+Click Activate Plugin after installing the Duo plugin:

 Click Save Changes to complete configuration.